 I acquired a small lap loom - a Hokett - and enrolled in an on-line tapestry weaving class with Rebecca Mezoff.
 What a revelation!
 Rebecca is a brilliant weaver and teacher and I am so thankful to her for sharing her knowledge and setting me off on the road to becoming a tapestry weaver myself.

-These little tapestries were all woven on a Hokett loom using cotton warp and wool, silk and cotton weft.
+These little tapestries were woven on various looms using cotton warp and wool, silk and cotton weft.
 Dimensions include the fringing.